Kayaking and rafting travel insurance

 Will my everyday health insurance cover me if I'm injured on a kayaking and rafting trip?

 It depends — if your trip is in the United States, you may be able to use your everyday health insurance, but you may be out of network, and travel medical insurance coverage can protect you from unanticipated expenses related to your deductible and copayments.
 If you’re traveling abroad, it’s very possible that your health insurance won’t provide coverage.
-By purchasing travel medical insurance, you’ll have coverage up to a preset maximum.

 Will I be covered if I have to unexpectedly cancel my trip?

 Trip cancellation coverage varies depending on your policy.
 Many reasons for canceling are covered, such as if you fall seriously ill before your trip or there’s a death in the family.
-Airport closures and natural disasters are also covered.
+Airport closures and natural disasters may also be covered.
 If you want full flexibility regarding canceling your trip, consider purchasing cancel for any reason coverage.

 Will travel insurance protect my baggage and gear?

-battleface travel insurance provides coverage for damage, delay, or loss of your baggage, including sports equipment.
+Shop for a policy that provides coverage for damage, delay, or loss of your baggage, including sports equipment.
 You may be reimbursed up to the maximum amount laid out in your policy documentation.